 A key aim of Action for Pulmonary Fibrosis has been to increase the number of IPF support groups and to make them accessible to as many patients as possible.
-We have helped to grow the number of patient support groups in the UK from 3 in 2013 to 55 in 2018.
+We have helped to grow the number of patient support groups in the UK from 3 in 2013 to over 60 in 2018.
 We have a dedicated Support Group Co-ordinator, Lorna McLauchlan, who is actively helping to set up more patient support groups across the UK as we know the educational and emotional support benefits that these groups provide to IPF patients and carers is huge and make such a difference to their lives.
-Our Trustees, who all have a personal connection to the condition try visit as many as possible.
+Our Trustees, who all have a personal connection to the condition try to visit as many as possible.

 Giving you a voice